Graham Cam

 1. Confirm sharpness

 Review the image at 100% to confirm sharpness in the principal subjects.
-For birds, the eyes and head should be sharp; a long bill may not be sharp throughout the length if there is a clear artistic intent.
+For birds, the eyes and head should be sharp; a long bill does not have to be sharp throughout its length if there is a clear artistic intent.
+In-camera blurring to achieve a creative effect is the exception to the sharpness rule and these creative images are acceptable.

 2. Remove unwanted noise

-At 100%, examine the image for digital noise and remove unwanted noise with a suitable app.
-Failure in items 1 and 2 almost certainly mean image disqualification.
+At 100%, examine the image for digital noise, particularly in the shadows and remove unwanted noise with a suitable app.
+Failure in items 1 and 2 almost certainly means image disqualification.

 3. Read the competition rules